 Check for cracks or breaks in the cast.

 Rough edges can be padded to protect the skin from scratches.

-Do not scratch the skin under the cast by inserting objects inside the cast.
+Don't scratch the skin under the cast by putting objects inside the cast.

 Can use a hairdryer placed on a cool setting to blow air under the cast and cool down the hot, itchy skin.
 Never blow warm or hot air into the cast.